lowRISC/opentitan/hw/ip/clkmgr/doc/_index.md

 Clock manager then counts the number of relevant root clock cycles in each always-on clock period.
 If the resulting count differs from the programmed thresholds, a recoverable error is registered.

+Since the counts are measured against a single cycle of always on clock, the minimal error that can be detected is dependent on the clock ratio between the measured clock and 1 cycle of of the always on clock.
+Assume a 24MHz clock and an always-on clock of 200KHz.
+The minimal error detection is then 200KHz / 24MHz, or approximately 0.83%.

+This means if the clock's actual value is between 23.8MHz and 24.2MHz, this deviation will not be detected.
+Conversely, if the clock's natural operation has an error range wider than this resoltion, the min / max counts must be adjusted to account for this error.

-Additionally, clock manager uses a similar time-out mechanism to see if any of the root clocks have stopped toggling altogether.
+Additionally, clock manager uses a similar time-out mechanism to see if any of the root clocks have stopped toggling for an extended period of time.
-This is done by creating an artificial handshake between the two domains that must complete within a certain amount of time based on known clock ratios.
+This is done by creating an artificial handshake between the two root clock domain and the always on clock domain that must complete within a certain amount of time based on known clock ratios.
+Based on the nature of the handshake and the margin window, the minimal timeout detection window is approximately 2-4 always on clock cycles.
+If the root clock domain stops and resumes in significantly less time than this window, the time-out may not be detected.

 There are three types of errors:
 * Clock too fast error